Paris and London are two historic university cities intertwined in a close social, economic and education relationship.

 - Christopher Cripps, Director of International and European Affairs, Paris Sciences et Lettres Research University Paris (PSL), France

-- Nicola Edenburger, Head of Strategy and Institutional Relations, Université de Paris, France
+- Nicola Ebenburger, Head of Strategy and Institutional Relations, Paris Seine University, France

 - Professor Funmi Olonisakin, Vice Principal, King's College London, UK